phips/bamboovm/README.md

 to install Bamboo into a [Vagrant](http://vagrantup.com) instance.
 The playbook could easily be applied to any host, running anywhere.

-You need to [Ansible](http://ansibleworks.com) installed on your host system before running this up.
+You need [Ansible](http://ansibleworks.com) installed on your host system before running this up.

 Look at